Authors

 In addition to video blocks, several other blocks support video content.
 Where available, click the media folder icon and choose Upload media.
 Sometimes the icon is in the main window; sometimes it’s in the sidebar.

 For best results, we recommend using high-quality videos with a 16:9 aspect ratio.
-Rise 360 compresses videos so they maintain high quality while offering smaller file sizes for web distribution.
-The maximum file size for each video uploaded to Rise 360 is 5 GB.
+Rise 360 compresses videos so that they maintain high quality while offering smaller file sizes for web distribution.
+To bypass optimization, select Preserve file quality when uploading videos.
+The maximum file size for each file uploaded to Rise 360 is 5 GB.

 After adding a video, click Edit to remove or replace it.